Sexy son hypothesis: Sexual conflict

 Sexual conflict refers to the conflicting goals of breeding males and females.
 It describes the diverging interests of males and females in optimizing their fitness.
 From the viewpoint of any one partner, the best outcome would be for the partner's mate to care for the young, thus freeing up his or her own resources (e.g., time and energy) that s/he—but typically he—can invest in further sex that may create additional offspring.
 In polygynous mating systems, sexual conflict means the optimization of male reproductive success by having mated with multiple females, even though the reproductive success of a polygynously mated female is thereby reduced.
-Such can be the case for the Guianan cock-of-the-rocks, whose male members spend a majority of their time and energy maintaining their plumage and attempting to seek the most matings.
+Such can be the case for the Guianan cock-of-the-rocks (Rupicola rupicola), whose male members spend a majority of their time and energy maintaining their plumage and attempting to seek the most matings.
 Females, on the other hand, spend their time building and maintaining their nest where they will lay their eggs and raise the young.

 Good genes theory

 "Good genes" theory proposes that females select males seen to have genetic advantages that increase offspring quality.
 Increased viability of offspring provides compensation for any lower reproductive success that results from their being "picky".
 The good-gene hypothesis for polyandry proposes that when females encounter better males than their previous mates, they re-mate in order to fertilize their eggs with the better male's sperm.

 Dung beetles who have selected mates with better genetics tend to have offspring that survive longer and are more able to reproduce than those that do not pick mates with genetic quality.
 This suggests that carefully choosing a mate is beneficial.

-Another study notes that pronghorn females engage in an obvious and energetically expensive mate sampling process to identify vigorous males.
+Another study notes that pronghorn (Antilocapra americana) females engage in an obvious and energetically expensive mate sampling process to identify vigorous males.
 Though each female selects independently, the outcome is that a small proportion of the herd's males sire most young.
 Offspring of attractive males were more likely to survive to weaning and to age classes as late as 5 years, apparently due to faster growth rates.
 Because pronghorn males do not have costly ornaments, the authors conclude that female choice for good genes can exist in the absence of obvious sexual selection cues such as elaborate antlers.

 The sexy son hypothesis is closely related to the good genes assumption and the Fisherian runaway selection process.
 Like good genes, the sexy son hypothesis assumes the existence of indirect genetic benefits that are able to compensate for any inferior direct reproductive success (i.e., fewer offspring).
 The main difference between good genes and the sexy son hypothesis is that the latter assumes an indirect effect due to the attractiveness of the sons, whereas good genes focus on the viability of both sons and daughters.
 However, "attractiveness" is not narrowly defined, and can refer to every trait that increases a male's probability to become polygynous.